LSU wins 1st College World Series title since 2009, beating Florida 18-4 one day after 20-run loss

 The overwhelmingly partisan LSU crowd included Kim Mulkey, coach of the national champion women’s basketball team and the mother of Kramer Robertson, who played shortstop on the 2017 team that lost to Florida in the CWS finals.

 The Tigers had been pointing toward a title run since their first team meeting last August.
-Johnson brought back Southeastern Conference player of the year Dylan Crews and the rest of the core of his team’s 2022 lineup.
+Johnson brought back the Southeastern Conference player of the year in Crews and the rest of the core of the 2022 lineup.

 Three key transfers took LSU to a higher level.
 Skenes was the first college pitcher in 12 years with 200 strikeouts and could be the No. 1 pick in the amateur draft.
 Tommy White hit 24 homers and drove in a nation-leading 105 runs.
 Hurd was solid as a starter and reliever and matched his longest outing of the year in the title game.